Timeline of the Gezi Park protests: 17 June

 Police used violence in Istanbul, preventing people from entering Gezi Park and Taksim Square.
 Besides all the people, even some journalists were victims for random police brutality and violence usage.

 Government officials said that the park could now be used publicly after the violent storm-out that took place on 15 June.
 But since the storm-out, nobody could have entered the park and main square except the police.
 And before the storm-out the park and square were in public use.
 This speech was criticised on social media for being illogical.

-Tens of thousands gathered, walked and protested mostly in Istanbul, Ankara, Izmir, Antalya, Mersin, Sinop, Kocaeli, Sakarya, Samsun, Niğde, Manisa, Antakya, Tunceli, Sivas and Eskişehir, including thousands of workers from all classes, who had declared a general strike.
+Tens of thousands gathered, walked and protested mostly in Istanbul, Ankara, İzmir, Antalya, Mersin, Sinop, Kocaeli, Sakarya, Samsun, Niğde, Manisa, Antakya, Tunceli, Sivas and Eskişehir, including thousands of workers from all classes, who had declared a general strike.
 These protests and the strike continued throughout the day.

 In the evening, Beşiktaş J.K.'s fan group Çarşı announced that the Abbasağa Park in Beşiktaş, was the new Gezi Park until the latter is open for public use again.
 Thousands gathered there to protested.

 A new type of protest was started by a man called Erdem Gündüz who is a choreographer.
 At about 19:00, he put his bag on his feet and started staring at the Turkish flags and Atatürk poster that had been put on the Atatürk Cultural Center (AKM).
 He remained in this pose, immobile and with his hands in his pockets, for several hours.
 At about 23:00, people started noticing him and after photos had been posted online, millions started supporting him.
 The hashtags #duranadam ("The Standing Man") and #direnduranadam ("Resisting Standing Man") were used and quickly became World Trending Topics.
 Hundreds of people who had organised on Twitter gathered on Taksim, to stand alongside The Standing Man.
-Also people from several cities like Ankara, Izmir, Zonguldak, Eskişehir, Adana, Antakya, etc. started to imitate his protest: In Ankara, a woman stood on the place where police had shot Ethem Sarısülük.
+Also people from several cities like Ankara, İzmir, Zonguldak, Eskişehir, Adana, Antakya, etc. started to imitate his protest: In Ankara, a woman stood on the place where police had shot Ethem Sarısülük.
 For her, the hashtag #durankadin ("The Standing Woman") was used.
 In Antakya, a man stood on the place where Abdullah Cömert was shot by police.
 Some celebrities stood in different parts of Istanbul.
 In Taksim, Hundreds held hands and formed a circle around the original Standing Man.
 Journalist Levent Üzümcü wrote on Twitter that, if the government attacks man who is merely standing, then it's pathologically ill.